John-Auerbach/VLEO-DSMC/README.md

 Located in `surf/`:
 - `cube.surf` - 1m × 1m × 1m cube centered at origin (12 triangles)
 - Additional satellite configurations
-- `xlo_bdy.surf`, `xhi_bdy.surf` - Transparent boundary planes for flux measurement ()

-### Transparent Boundary Surfaces

-For drag calculations using momentum flux, transparent boundary surfaces are placed upstream and downstream:
-- `xlo_bdy.surf` - Upstream plane at x = -1.0 m
-- `xhi_bdy.surf` - Downstream plane at x = +1.0 m

-These are read with the `transparent` flag in SPARTA and don't interact with particles; they only measure fluxes.

-**(Warning: see [experimental momentum flux drag method](#momentum-flux-method-experimental---do-not-use) before using transparent planes to measure fluxes!)**

 ## 8. Input File Configurations